andy-shea/pulp/README.md

 ## Injections
 The dependency injection pattern separates behaviour from dependency resolution.
 Rather than looking up dependencies directly or from factories, the pattern recommends that dependencies are passed in.
 The process of setting dependencies into an object is called injection.

-### Constructor and Method Injections
+### Property, Constructor, and Method Injections
-Pulp injects any methods or constructor defined on a class that is annotated with `@Inject`:
+Pulp injects any properties, methods, or constructor defined on a class that is annotated with `@Inject`:

 ```php
 class SecurityService {